 “to set apart and observe the last Thursday of November next, as a day of Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.”
 (2)

-Early American presidents among others identified that benefactor as the Almighty God.
-But, what the Founding Fathers incorporated into civic life is a model of what King David observed in ancient Israel:
+What the Founding Fathers incorporated into civic life of the United States of America, however, is actually a model patterned after what King David observed in ancient Israel.

 “David first delivered this psalm into the hand of Asaph and his brethren, to thank the Lord: